7Block Labs

 Posting policy: make “blobs” the default, with guardrails

-Your batcher/sequencer should implement these five behaviors:
+Your batcher/sequencer should really focus on these five essential behaviors:

-1. Compression and packing
+1) Compression and Packing

-• Default: blobs
+• Default: Stick with blobs.

 Read path, fraud/validity proofs, and blob archival